-- 1. The HPCS curriculum includes studies in Bible, language arts, literature, mathematics, science, history, social studies, foreign language, physical education, art, music, and computer science. - 2.
+- 1. The HPCS curriculum includes studies in Bible, language arts, literature, mathematics, science, history, social studies, foreign language, physical education, art, music, and computer science.
+(Due to enrollment and staffing, these may not be available at the Mount Horeb location the first year of operation.) - 2.
 All teaching staff meet ACSI certification requirements and continue their Professional Development by taking both Bible and education classes. - 3.
 All curriculum includes intentional and thoughtful Biblical integration. - 4.
 Bible is a major subject.